Abhijith6566/Shiny-App-For-Online-Education-Review/README.md

 1. Download all items in the Shiny-App folder
 2. Open Shiny-app.Rproj in R Studio
 3. Make sure both .png files are in a folder called WWW
-4. Open ui.R and server.R and click run
+4. Open ui.R and server.R ( Make sure you open both of them in the Shiny-app.Rproj)
 5. Click "Run App" in the upper right corner of the code panel
 6. (optional) Click "Open in Browser" in the upper left corner of the app window if you wish to view in browser